ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

       The .py file which contains the function that can be used to train the agent.
   * Navigation_train.ipynb :

       The jupyter notebook file I actually used to train the agent.
-It also contains one experimental result for each algorithm
+It also contains the code for training with each algorithm
   * Report.pdf :

       A report of my experiments.
 Still updating.